watertap-org/watertap-reflo/docs/technical_reference/property_models/air_water_equilibrium_properties.rst

 The Wilke-Lee correlation includes the collision function :math:`f(kT/\varepsilon_{air, j})` in the denominator.
-There are several intermediary calculations necessary to get the value for the collision function.
+There are several intermediary calculations necessary to get the value for the collision function, summarized in the following equations.
 Necessary parameters are provided in a table at the end of this section.